Ferromagnet with a noncollinear antiferromagnetic order and anomalous Hall effect: A model of a noncollinear antiferromagnetic order

 in which a spin structure $\propto (\sigma_{y})_{\alpha\beta}$ appears.
+We conclude that the exchange interaction of fermions of the first type located on sites $x=x_{1/3}$ with a localized spin located on the site $x=x_{2}$ occurs during the tunneling processes.

+Now let us apply this knowledge to the lattice with noncollinear antiferromagnetic order shown in Fig. (\ref{fig:fig1}a).
+There the conducting fermions reside on black sites and localized spins that form the noncollinear antiferromagnetic order are on the red sites.
+Then, summing up the two-step tunneling processes between the $\mathrm{B}$ and $\mathrm{A}$ sublattices through the sites with the localized spins, we get

 In this way the Hamiltonian Eq. (\ref{antitoroidal}) is justified.
 There is no on-site spin-dependent term, i.e. of the $\psi^{\dag}_{\alpha}(x_{1/3})\psi_{\beta}(x_{1/3}) (\sigma_{y})_{\alpha\beta}$ structure, appearing in any order of the perturbation theory because of the opposite sign of $\sigma_{y}$ term on the neighboring links (shown in Fig. (\ref{fig:fig1}a)).
 Such terms sum up to zero.
-Let us now demonstrate that the derived interaction gives known $d-$wave spin-splitting of conducting fermions in an antiferromagnet shown in Fig. (\ref{fig:fig1}c).
-There red/blue sites form a N\'{e}el order and are with a spin pointing in $\pm {\bf e}_{z}$ direction.
-Fermion tunneling between black sites through the red and blue sites is then $ \hat{H}_{\mathrm{d-wave}} = \gamma_{\mathrm{dw}}[\cos(k_{x})-\cos(k_{y})]\hat{\sigma}_{z}, $ where $\gamma_{\mathrm{dw}}$ is a constant.
-Such an interaction in antiferromagnets is known to result in quadratic in magnetic field Faraday effect \cite{KharchenkoBibikEremenko1985,EremenkoKharchenko1987,VorobevZyuzin2024} experimentally observed in \cite{KharchenkoBibikEremenko1985,EremenkoKharchenko1987}, d-wave Hall effect and linear magnetoconductivity \cite{VorobevZyuzin2024}, spin-splitter effect \cite{Gonzalez-Hernandez2021}, and others.
-Hence, our theory is consistent with known results.

-Let us come back to our system.
-In addition to the interaction of conducting fermions with the antitoroidal order, we assume that there is on-site ferromagnetism pointing in $z-$direction.
-Tight-binding Hamiltonian of conducting fermions is then
+It is instructive to outline the mechanism of another type of the momentum-dependent exchange interaction occurring in antiferromagnets.
+Let us consider a model of genuine (with zero-net magnetization) antiferromagnet on the checkerboard lattice shown in Fig. (\ref{fig:fig11}a).
+There conducting fermions and localized spins which form the N\'{e}el order are on the same site.
+Therefore, there is a direct on-site exchange interaction of the conducting fermions with the localized spins written as $\pm {\bf m}\cdot{\bm \sigma}$.
+We then write a Hamiltonian of conducting fermions